-- One course from the following; ECON 100 Survey of Economics ECON 200 Principles of Microeconomics ECON 210 Principles of Macroeconomics - One course from the following: BUSI 100 Contemporary Issues in Business and Entrepreneurship BUSI 200 Fundamentals of Accounting and Business I - Any three of the following: BUSI 280 Global Business BUSI 290 International Marketing
+- ECON 200 Principles of Microeconomics

+- · ECON 210 Principles of Macroeconomics

+- BUSI 200 Fundamentals of Accounting and Business I

+- · Any two of the following:

+BUSI 280 Global Business

+BUSI 290 International Marketing

-ECON 335 International Finance ECON 360 International Economics
+ECON 335 International Finance

-• One upper-level study abroad economics or business course (excluding those taken in the third bulleted section under International Business above) or one study abroad internship.
+One upper-level study abroad economics or business course (excluding those taken in the third bulleted section under International Business above) or one study abroad internship.
 (An internship may be conducted in an international department of a domestic company.)